NSO-developer/nso-gitbook/administration/management/high-availability.md

 ## Read-only State

 Administrators can explicitly configure read-only mode on any NSO node (primary or secondary) using either `/ncs-state/set-read-only` action or `maapi_set_readonly_mode()` MAAPI function, which disables further configuration changes and may be required, for example, during cluster maintenance.
 This is called _administrator-configured_ read-only mode and can be verified by querying the `/ncs-state/admin-configured-read-only-mode` leaf.

 However, an NSO node may also become read-only due to its HA state.
 The overall read-only state is therefore governed by:

 * **Administrator-configured read-only mode**: Explicitly set by an administrator as described above (or invoked by [#ug.ha.builtin](high-availability.md#ug.ha.builtin "mention") in certain situations).
-* &#x20;**Read-only mode imposed by HA operational state**: Automatically set based on the node's HA role, e.g. when secondary or follower.
+* **Read-only mode imposed by HA operational state**: Automatically set based on the node's HA role, e.g. when secondary or follower.

 The node will enter a read-only state, as shown in `/ncs-state/read-only-mode`, and reject write transactions when either of these conditions is true.
 This separation allows administrators to place a node in read-only mode for maintenance or upgrade scenarios, independent of the HA configuration.